 From the ShorePower Monitor Power Converter (See wiring diagram B - Transfer Switch Connection): You'll need 14-gauge stranded electrical wire for the run from our unit to your transfer switch.

 - Connect (L) on our MeanWell Power Converter to one side of the 110 Volts on the transfer switch.

 - Connect the (N) on our MeanWell Power Converter to the center connection (common) on the transfer switch

-The ShorePower Monitor green light should be on if all the wires, including the wires to the transfer switch, have been properly connected and the enable switch is on.
+The ShorePower Monitor & the MeanWell Power Converter should both have their green light ON, if all the wires, including the wires to the transfer switch, have been properly connected. .

-- To test the unit disconnect from shore power.
+- To test the unit Turn ON the ENABLE Switch and disconnect from shore power.
 The green light on the MeanWell will go off and in approximately 20 seconds our unit will auto-start your generator.

 - Let generator run for about a minute then re-connect to shore power and our unit will automatically shut-off your generator in approximately 10-12 seconds.
 The green light on the MeanWell will come back on.

 IMPORTANT NOTE: Turning the ENABLE SWITCH On or OFF does not affect the green light on the ShorePower Monitor or MeanWell.
 IF the ShorePower Monitor is properly connect and you have shore power those two light will always be on.
 The ENABLE SWITCH simply enables or disables monitoring.